 - Encourages educational goal setting, the development of a SEP (Student Educational Plan) to achieve those goals.

 The final responsibility for successfully achieving an educational goal rests with the student.
 Information online is designed to be helpful; however, this information changes frequently.
 It is recommended that students consult a counselor to confirm a student educational plan (SEP) by appointment to ensure you know how to use and understand resources available appropriately.
-Counseling appointments can be made in Counseling Portable #1 or by calling (510) 464-3152 or 464-3153.
+Counseling appointments can be made in the Laney Tower, 3rd floor or by calling (510) 464-3152 or 464-3153.